Dhakeshwari Temple: Religious and socio-cultural activities

-At the old time, festivals happened on the month of Chaitra in temple complex of Dhakeswari.
-This place was crowded by various coloured shops.
-Pious people used to visit the temple to gather religious merit and get back to their home.
-Millions of Hindu religious people would take bath at Langolbondon on the month of Choitra on Sukla Ostomi time to get rid of their sins.
-People in huge numbers used to come to Dhakeswari temple on foot from different roads to be blessed by the deity Durga.
-It was the best moment of their whole year.
-With great hope they would come out from their home, and it was reflected on their faces, to get rid of their sins by worshiping the Deity with exclusive devotion and bowing their head to meditation of Bhagaban.
-They forget about everything- hunger, sleep, restlessness – and they just believe that they will be blessed and they step up for the temple.
-All those people were divided into small groups with each group having ten to twenty people.
-The groups consisted of mainly women, only one man, who is the oldest of the village, was there for taking care of them.
-They came from very long distance by forming groups.
-People of different ages, including the oldest and skinniest, were also gathered with these groups.
-Young people from the nearest city to the temple volunteering for the people would come from long distance to be blessed by the Deity, with a great concentration, eagerness to the worship of the Deity and often bowing by shouting "Oom Dhaka eswari".

 In present days, each year, the largest celebration of Durga puja (the most important event in the Bengali Hindu calendar) in Dhaka is held at the National Temple, and a stream of dignitaries come to felicitate the Bangladeshi Hindu community from the temple premises.
 Several thousand worshippers and onlookers stream through the premises where they are offered prasad (food – usually rice and lentils).
 A Bijaya Sammilan (a cultural program following Durga Puja) takes place in the adjoining parade ground a few days after Durga Puja is complete, and is also a major cultural event in the Dhaka calendar.
 Durga Puja comes to an end after five days, through the celebration of Bijoya Dashami after performing the sacred rituals of Sashthi, Saptami, Ashtami and Navami.
 Bijoya Dashami will end with the idols of Durga and her four children Lakshmi, Saraswati, Kartik and Ganesha taken in processions for immersion in river or sea.
 A processions starts from the temple.

-Prime Minister of India Narendra Modi prayed at the temple during his official visit to Bangladesh on 7 June 2015.
+Prime Minister of India, Narendra Modi, prayed at the temple during his official visit to Bangladesh on 7 June 2015.
 He was given a model of the goddess Dhakeshwari by the temple authorities.